cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 ## BladderReport

-## Version 2.2 outline
+## Version 3 outline

 ### ctg-demux script
 Demux should now be berformed outside (prior) ctg-rnaseq main script.
 This by other script `ctg-demux`.
 This new scritp shoud

 1. Check SampleSheet for required parameters and format - python script.
 This to replace the R script used in previuos versions.
 Trigger script using daemon upon completed transfer to ls4?
 	* Make option (default) to output .fastq and .bam file names.
 File namings will be dependent on input order (samplesheet row number), Lane (if used), etc. A second option to set row number after splitting on unique projects.
 2. Output:
 	* SampleSheet-original
 	* SampleSheet-demux
 	* SampleSheet-project - used for nextflow.
 Split samplesheet based on Sample_Project
 3. Run bcl2fastq demux.
 Output files to `shared/bcl2fastq-output-fastq`
 4. Output file to be recognized by daemon & start project specific pipeline (ctg-rnaseq)

-### ctg-rnaseq changes in structure
+### ctg-rnaseq v3.0.0 -- changes in structure
 Main change in strategy to adapt to Pers pipelines.
 * change delivery root to `shared/ctg-delivery`
 * The project work folder will be the main source of script backup (as compared to the current ctg-qc folder)
 * Output files to be delivered to customer should be put immediately into the delivery foler.
-*
+* Clean the bin directory - remove unnecessary files.

 1. fastq files.
 Default is now to obtain fastq-files from the demux output path. `shared/bcl2fastq-output-fastq`.
 Check at this location.
 If there, then prepare to move fastq files to `delivery/projid/fastq`.
 If no there, use the `-f` flag to define

 2. change driver.
 A new driver strategy should be to move the  `rnaseq-driver` to `\ctg-tools`.
 This driver shoud be a **light**.
 The main function is to be a wrapper that identifies the correct script version, create a project dir (if needed) and executes the pipeline. **Q!** Should project scripts be overwritten or NOT?.

 	* input SampleSheet.
 Should contain ALL relevant params (exept for -p prime and -r resume, and -f fastq)
 	* identify the version to be run
 	* Create the project dir and copy all relevant files to there
 	* execute `rnaseq-main.sh` scritp that in much crresponds to the old `rnaseq-driver`

+#### rnaseq-driver -- should be moved to ctg-tools

+1/ Runfolder mode (runfolder_mode = true)
+ generate project folder
+ overwerites everything in project folder if exists (warns if exists)

+check if initiated in a runfolder

+2. Project folder mode (runfolder_mode = false)
+Require samplesheet must be same requirements as for 1. get project id from here and check pipeline parameter

+ 2.a . resume - false -
+ 2.a.1 skip demux  = false

+ 2.a.2 skip demcux = true

+ 2.b . resume - true -
+ check that all expected files are present - including nf log files initiate nextflow with resume flag

+RESUME MODE - THEN NO OTHER AHTN

+`scripts_root`: <br/>Defines root directory where the different versions of scripts are stored.
+The version to be run is specified in the samplesheet.
+So, if the `scripts_root` is `/projects/fs1/shared/ctg-dev/pipelines` and SampleSheet `pipelineName` is `ctg-rnaseq` and `pipelineVersion` is `2.1.7`, the script will start pipeline dir `/projects/fs1/shared/ctg-dev/pipelines/ctg-rnaseq/2.1.7`

+`rnaseq_script`: Name of shell sctipt that will initaiate an rnaseq run & nextflow scripts `nf_script`: Name of nextflow script

+SampleSheet
+- PipelineName
+- PipelineVersion
+- PipelineProfile
+- ProjectId